embassy-rs/trouble/README.md

 [![CI](https://github.com/embassy-rs/trouble/actions/workflows/ci.yaml/badge.svg)](https://github.com/embassy-rs/trouble/actions/workflows/ci.yaml)

-*WIP* Basic functionality like creating a GATT server works, l2cap connection with credit flow works, but API is likely change a lot for the time being.
+*WIP* Basic functionality works, but API is likely to change a bit.
 Use [`nrf-softdevice`](https://github.com/embassy-rs/nrf-softdevice) for the time being if you want a production ready BLE stack.

 An Rust host BLE stack with a future goal of qualification.
 Currently the focus is on implementing the host on top of a HCI interface.

 The `trouble-host` crate is based on [`bleps`](https://github.com/bjoernQ/bleps) but has been adopted to work with [`bt-hci`](https://github.com/alexmoon/bt-hci).

 Done:
-* Basic GATT
+* Basic GATT write, read, notifications
 * L2CAP CoC
 * Peripheral role
 * Central role

 Missing:
 * Security manager
-* Gatt notifications
 * Gatt client
 * Legacy Bluetooth
 * Better error handling